urob/zmk-config/readme.md

   (subscript `_` aligns with superscript `^`; minus `-` aligns with `+`; division `/`
   aligns with multiplication `*`; logical-or `|` aligns with logical-and `&`; backslash `\` aligns horizontally with forward slash `/`)
+- parenthesis, braces and brackets in symmetric positions
 - `!` and `?` are on home-row position for prime access
-- parenthesis, brackets and braces are on the right-hand side for easy access when typing numbers
-- a numlock shortcut (on `W + P`) is on the left-hand side for one-handed number-mode
+- a numlock shortcut (on `W + P`) for one-handed data entry
-- shortcuts for cut (on `X + D`), copy, and paste are on the left-hand side for one-handed usage when working with the mouse
+- shortcuts for cut (on `X + D`), copy, and paste on the left-hand side for right-handed mouse usage

 [^1]: I use a 36-key layout per default.
 Additional thumb keys can be configured with
     the `EXTRA_BOT_L` and `EXTRA_BOT_R` macros.
 Additional "middle-keys" can be